Devsh-Graphics-Programming/Nabla/README.md

 ### 🧩 Unit-Tested BxDFs for Physically Based Rendering
 A statically polymorphic library for defining Bidirectional Scattering Distribution Functions (BxDFs) in HLSL and C++.
 Each BxDF is rigorously unit-tested in C++ as well as HLSL.
 This is part of Nabla’s HLSL-C++ compatible library.

-### 🔧 In Progress: GPU Entity component system
+### 🔧 In Progress: Property Pools (GPU Entity Component System)
-Property Pools group related properties together in a Structure Of Arrays (SoA) manner, allowing efficient, cache-friendly access to data on the GPU.
-The system enables transferring properties between the CPU and GPU, with the `PropertyPoolHandler` managing scattered updates with a special compute shader.
+*Property Pools* group related properties together in a Structure Of Arrays (SoA) manner, allowing efficient, cache-friendly access to data on the GPU.
+The system enables transferring properties (Components) between the CPU and GPU, with the `PropertyPoolHandler` managing scattered updates with a special compute shader.
 Handles are assigned for each object and remain constant as data is added or removed.

 [TODO]:
 - SPIR-V Introspection and Layout creation